 Basic knowledge on cellular processes and interactions.

-This module focuses on the mechanisms of the human immune system which ward off and eliminate microorganisms.
-A well-functioning immune system can also recognise and kill tumor cells.
+This module focuses on the mechanisms of our immune system which ward off and eliminate microorganisms.
+A well-functioning immune system can even recognize and eliminate tumor cells.
 We will go into the basic principles of the development and organization of the immune system, the cellular and humoral interactions involved in immune responses, and the pathogenic effect of defects in the immune system and of autoimmune reactions.
-Current knowledge of cellular interactions has enabled the manipulation of the immune response; allergy patients can now be cured through desensitization therapy, and intervention strategies for the suppression of autoimmune reactivity are being applied.
-In addition to the well-known vaccinations against diseases, such as tetanus, diphtheria and whooping-cough, human immunity can be modulated by the infusion of hematopoietic cells that recognise microorganisms.
+Current knowledge of cellular interactions has enabled the manipulation of the immune response; allergy patients can now be cured through desensitization therapy, and intervention strategies for the suppression of autoimmune reactivity and immune reaction to transplants are being applied.
+In addition to the well-known vaccinations against diseases, such as tetanus, diphtheria and whooping-cough, human immunity can be modulated by the infusion of hematopoietic cells that recognize microorganisms.
 Finally, strategies to boost stimulate anti-tumor responses will be discussed.

 The student will be able to:

-• describe the organization of the immune system and the development of immune functions in healthy individuals.
+• describe the organization of the immune system and the development of immune functions during life in healthy individuals.

-• explain the cellular interactions and soluble factors that play a role in the immune response in the mechanisms of immune reactivity against microorganisms.
+• explain the intercellular interactions and soluble factors that play a role in the mechanisms of immune reactivity against the various microorganisms.

-• discuss why and how deficiencies, self-reactivity or hyper-reactivity of the immune system may lead to disease.
+• discuss why and how deficiencies, self-reactivity or hyper-reactivity of the immune system can cause distinct disease entities.

-• discuss and critically review the possible treatment strategies for patients suffering from immune diseases.
+• discuss and critically review the strategies that can be applied to treat patients suffering from diseases with an immunological etiology.

-• discuss and critically review how the immune system can be manipulated to fight infectious diseases and malignancies, and autoimmune reactions can be prevented.
+• discuss and critically review how the immune system can be manipulated to fight infectious diseases and malignancies, and to prevent autoimmune manifestations.

-• explain why transplantation of hematopoietic cells and of complete organs is complicated by immune reactions, and how these reactions can be modulated.
+• explain why transplantation of hematopoietic stem cells and solid organs is complicated by reactions of the immune system and how these reactions can be modulated.

 Mode of instruction